gooblabs/soccergirls/README.md

 ### Key Links

 #### Registration Page
-To register your child for an upcoming season, [go here](https://guides.github.com/features/mastering-markdown/) to install the app.
+To register your child for an upcoming season [go here](https://guides.github.com/features/mastering-markdown/)

 #### TeamSnap
 Team communications are managed with TeamSnap.
-[Go here](https://guides.github.com/features/mastering-markdown/)
+[Go here](https://guides.github.com/features/mastering-markdown/) and install the app.